PaulSchulz/ev-charging-scheduler-esphome/README.md

 # **EV Charging Scheduler for ESPHome**

+*Work In Progress*

+(Use at you own risk and discretion.
+None of the code here should be considered to be in any sort of completed state.
+You have been warned.)

 ## **Overview**
 This is an **ESPHome external component** that schedules and controls **EV charging relays** in a **round-robin** fashion.
 It switches **two active relays** among four jobs **every 5 minutes**.